devstream-io/website/docs/03-config.md

 - `tools` is a list of dictionaries.
 - Each dictionary defines a DevOps "tool" which is managed by a DevStream plugin
 - Each dictionary (tool) has the following mandatory fields:
-    - `name`: the name of the tool, string, without underscore
+    - `name`: the name of the tool/plugin, string, without underscore
-    - `plugin`: the plugin to be used
+    - `instanceID`: the id of this tool instance
-    - you can have duplicated `name` in one config file, you can also have duplicated `plugin` in one config file, but the `name + plugin` combination must be unique in one config file
+    - you can have duplicated `name` in one config file, you can also have duplicated `instanceID` in one config file, but the `name + instanceID` combination must be unique in one config file
 - Each dictionary (tool) has an optional field which is `options`, which in turn is a dictionary containing parameters for that specific plugin.
 For plugins' parameters, see the "plugins" section of this document.
 - Each directory (tool) has an optional field which is `dependsOn`.
 Continue reading for detail about dependencies.